abstools/abstools/website/src/site/sphinx/manual/backends.rst

    }

-Running an ABS Model from Java
+Running an ABS model from java
 ------------------------------

 An ABS model can be started from a Java program by calling the main